Today, we are celebrating Chinese cuisine with a very classic appetizer: spring rolls.

 In China, spring rolls can be fried, or non-fried.
 The fried version is often filled with vegetables, such as cabbage and carrots, and can also include meat such as pork or chicken.
 The fried version can also be savory or sweet.

-In Vietnam, the most popular version is a non-fried version called goi cuon, that I have already featured in a vegetarian version, but that is also popular with cooked pork, shrimp or chicken.
-Goi cuon, also called summer rolls in the United States, are wrapped in moistened rice paper (bánh tráng), and use herbs like cilantro and basil which give them a very unique aroma.
+In Vietnam, the most popular version is a non-fried version called goi cuon or Vietnamese spring rolls, that are available in a vegetarian version, but that are also popular with cooked pork, shrimp or chicken.
+Goi cuon, also called summer rolls, fresh spring rolls (or vegetable spring rolls when they do not contain meat) in the United States, are wrapped in moistened rice paper (bánh tráng), and use herbs like cilantro and basil which give them a very unique aroma.
 They are most often served at room temperature and dipped in nuoc mam (fish sauce) or hoisin sauce.

 The fried version, chả giò, also called nem cuốn, chả cuốn or nem rán, is also very popular in Vietnam.
 It contains ground or chopped pork, crab, shrimp or chicken and is wrapped in rice wrappers as opposed to flour-based wrappers like Chinese spring rolls.